sindresorhus/gulp-jasmine/readme.md

 > Run [Jasmine 2](http://jasmine.github.io/2.1/introduction.html) tests in Node.js

-*Issues with the output should be reported on the minijasminenode [issue tracker](https://github.com/juliemr/minijasminenode).*
+*Issues with the output should be reported on the Jasmine [issue tracker](https://github.com/jasmine/jasmine/issues).*

 ## Install